dot CMS

 • Franchise CMS selection is primarily a governance decision, because the platform has to protect the brand while supporting local execution across many sites.

-• Local discoverability matters because 80% of U.S. consumers search for local businesses weekly, and Google says local ranking is driven mainly by relevance, distance, and popularity.
+• Local discoverability matters: 80% of U.S. consumers search for local businesses weekly, and 32% do so daily.
+Google states that local ranking is driven mainly by relevance, distance, and popularity (prominence).

 • A strong franchise CMS must support both location pages for physical branches and service area pages for mobile or territory-based franchises.

-• dotCMS is the best overall fit when a franchise system needs multi-site management, local editing, auditability, and deployment flexibility from one platform.
+• dotCMS is the best overall fit for most franchise systems because it combines multi-site governance, local editing, auditability, and deployment flexibility in one platform — evaluated below against the four requirements that matter most for franchise systems.

 Section Overview